mmistakes/made-mistakes-jekyll/_source/_posts/articles/2012-03-19-going-static.md

 ## What's Left to Do?

-So now that I finally got around to migrating my Wordpress website, developed a process for publishing content, redesigned everything from the ground up, tinkered with responsive web design, and learned some new tricks... what's next?
+So now that I finally got around to migrating my Wordpress website, developed a process for publishing content, redesigned everything from the ground up, tinkered with responsive web design, and learned some new tricks… what's next?
 Well for starters, I need to finish cleaning-up and re-publishing around fifty old blog posts.
 Many of these originated from Tumblr and Wordpress, and when I migrated them over to Jekyll the outputted files were a mess.
 Plus I'd like to design some of these pages to make them visually interesting.

 ### Portfolio Layout

 You might have noticed in the main navigation up top *(or maybe you didn't)* a coming soon line next to the portfolio link.
 Still thinking about how I want to showcase my design and illustration work that fits in well with the rest of the website.
 I did some tests on the [Work page]({{ site.url }}/work/) using a grid of thumbnails to represent each post that I think will work better as a portfolio.
 Either that or combination of a [responsive slider](http://www.woothemes.com/flexslider/) for featured work and smaller thumbnails below for the rest.
-We'll see...
+We'll see…

 ### Responsive Images